How Stocks are Voted

 For many years, public companies have been critical of the SEC's shareholder communications rules for the proxy solicitation process.
 The use of multiple layers of intermediaries has created artificial barriers between public companies and their shareholders.
 As far back as the 1970's, public companies were urging the SEC to permit direct communications with beneficial owners for the purpose of proxy voting.

-The current SEC rules permit the disclosure of the name, address, and number of shares registered in the name of the broker or bank for any beneficial owner who does not object to such disclosure.
+The current SEC rules permit the disclosure of the name, address (or contact information), and number of shares registered in the name of the broker or bank for any beneficial owner who does not object to such disclosure.
 This type of beneficial owner is called a Non-Objecting Beneficial Owner ("NOBO").
 Any beneficial owner who does not want to have direct communication with a public company that he or she invests in is called an Objecting Beneficial Owner ("OBO").

 Technological advances since the 1970's should permit direct communications between a public company and its beneficial owners.
 Under this type of system, companies would receive a list of all beneficial owners as of a record date and would be permitted to send proxy materials directly to them, with appropriate follow-up communications as necessary via electronic means, the mail, or by telephone.

 A direct communications system avoids having to send proxy materials through brokers, banks, and other intermediaries, enabling companies to communicate with their shareholders in a more efficient and cost-effective manner.
 Shareholders who desire to remain anonymous would be permitted to do so through the establishment of nominee accounts, but would do so at their own expense.